aliahmedaspose/Aspose.Slides-Documentation/java/plugins/aspose-slides-java-for-php/presentation-content/powerpoint-charts/create-chart/_index.md

 1. Add new chart data for the chart series.
 1. Write the modified presentation to a PPTX file

-The following code is used to create a $chart->
+The following code is used to create a chart.

 ```php
 $pres = new Java("com.aspose.slides.Presentation");